nozzlegear/Riddlevox/README.md

 # Nozzlegear
 Nozzlegear is an open-source Javascript library that will help you capture more leads with email opt-in forms.

+##TODO

+1. Use cookies to determine if the form should be automatically opened or shown at all.

 ##Usage

 **NB:** This section will be updated with better documentation upon the 1.0 release.